 (b) if the licensee ceases to occupy the licensed premises, whether or not to the exclusion of others, the interest of the licensee in the licence terminates.

+(6) The condition referred to in subsection (5) continues to apply to a licence during any period that the operation of the licence is suspended.

 [Section 37 amended by No. 12 of 1998 s.
-23.]
+23; No. 73 of 2006 s.
+30.]

 37A.
 Director to be informed of convictions